Personal Support Vehicles

 Support Vehicle Etiquette

 - Avoid the cycling route at all times.
 Only drive the route if you are needing to pick up your rider.
+Cell phones work well over 90% of the route.
+For the other 10% riders can flag down a Goldwing or Support Vehicle in order to get them to a rest stop with cell phone service to call their support driver.

 - Do not pull your vehicle into official rest stops.
 There are 10,000 riders trying to safely navigate these rest stops, only official STP support cars are allowed to pull into these locations.
 Please follow the Driving directions and pre-determine meet up spots with your riders.